 4. You Condescend to Smokers and Non-Vapers

-Just as smoking cigarettes once instantly made a person cool, vaporizers are a hot trend enjoyed by popular people.
+Just as smoking cigarettes once instantly made a person cool, small premium vaporizers are a hot trend enjoyed by popular people.
 However, vapers are not inherently better than others.
 Plenty of vapers believe themselves superior to smokers in particular, who have yet to make the switch to cleaner, more enjoyable e-cigs.
 Yet, being patronizing won’t convince anyone to pick up your favorite new pastime — it will only engender distaste for the community as a whole.